Code-Institute-Submissions/MemoryCardTwist/README.md

 I have fixed the sorting issue, because even through the Array objects were integers.
 It would sort them Alphanumerically.

 ## Jasmine testing - Completed 16/12/2019
+I tested to make sure the player name outputs as it should.

 ## Html Validation
 16/12/2019 - https://validator.w3.org/